jbilcke-hf/tikslop/DEPLOYMENT.md

 #### Running the gateway scheduler

+For convenience, the script `build_and_run.sh` tries to run a `run_locally_with_secret.sh` file that launches the Python backend.

+Here is a an example:

 ```bash
 # load the environment
 # (if you haven't done it already for this shell session)